 Awards will be given to the top 3 male and female winners in the following categories: Open and Masters (40+), 9 & under, 10-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-55, 55-59, 60-64, 65-69, 70-74, 75+.
 Open and Masters winners are not eligible for age group awards.
 The top 3 winners in the Athena and Clydesdale categories will also receive awards.

 Standing prize money for course records (male and female) is $50.
-Current course records are 30:14 for overall male (George Misoi, 2005), and 35:30 for overall female (Michelle Langan, 2014).
+Current course records are 19:48.76 for overall male (Brock Baker, 2013), and 22:32.46 for overall female (Michelle Langan, 2014).
 Records for all age groups and Le Tour races can be found at Results.

 We encourage everyone to join us at our events.
 If you want to walk the course, that's great.
 However, if the trailing police car passes you, you must follow normal pedestrian rules -- move to the sidewalk or side of the road.
 Our timing service tries to capture the time for everyone who crosses the finish line, so even if the police close the course, you should receive a finish time.

-Baby strollers/joggers are permitted, but for the safety of all participants please start at the back.
+Baby strollers/joggers are permitted, but for the safety of all participants please start at the back behind the runners and walkers.
+The start can be crowded -- last year we had over 800 participants.